Voltstro-Studios/UnityWebBrowser/docs/articles/dev/Setup.md

 ./setup-all.ps1
 ```

-Depending on your system, and your download speeds, this script could take upto a minute or longer.
-You only need to run this once.
+Depending on your system, and your download speeds, this script could take upto a minute or even longer.
+You only need to run the setup script once.

 You can now open up the `src/UnityWebBrowser.UnityProject` project with Unity.